Kaingaroa Forest

+History

+Haungaroa was a legendary Māori woman who journeyed from Hawaiki to New Zealand with several women servants to see her brother Ngātoro-i-rangi.
+As they travelled inland across the Kaingaroa plains towards Lake Taupō they stopped to eat.
+Haungaroa took so long with her meal that the other women commented on it, and the area became named Te Kaingaroa-a-Haungaroa ("the long meal of Haungaroa").
+In one account, the women left Haungaroa behind, and when she tried to rejoin them, they kept speeding up so she could not catch up.
+Haungaroa responded by using a karakia to turn them into ti (cabbage trees).
+In another account, Haungaroa hit two of the maids when they teased her about her slow eating and they ran away.
+She chased after them and turned them into two large tī trees, which remained until pine trees were planted there.
+It was said that when travellers were crossing the plains, no matter how much they approached the two trees, they seemed to remain the same distance away and could never be reached.

 The forest was first planted in the late 1920s and owned as a state asset by the New Zealand government.
 Experimental planting of douglas fir and radiata pine began on a 5 acre block at Kaingaroa in 1901 and continued from 1906 using Waiotapu prison labour.
 By 1932 the pines averaged 128 ft high and 2.1 ft in diameter.
 Later planting was as an unemployment relief scheme.
 While under government control it was known as the Kaingaroa State Forest.

 In the 1980s the government sought to sell the forests to private interests.
-Several Māori iwi went to Court to prevent the sale, arguing that they were the traditional owners of the land, that the land had been wrongfully taken from them, and that the government should retain the land until a settlement of the claims had been reached.
-It has taken 20 years to reach settlement of those claims and to see the forest lands returned to their traditional owners.
-On 1 July 2009, it passed to a group of tribes that were the traditional land owners in partial settlement of their claims that the Crown breached the Treaty of Waitangi.
+Several Māori iwi went to Court to prevent the sale, arguing that they were the traditional owners of the land, that the land had been wrongfully taken from them, and that the government should retain the land until a settlement of Waitangi treaty claims had been reached.
+It took 20 years to settle the claims and to see the lands returned to the traditional owners.
+On 1 July 2009, it passed to a group of tribes who were the traditional land owners, in partial settlement of their claims that the Crown breached the Treaty of Waitangi.
 The forests themselves (the trees) continue to be owned by a private company (Kaingaroa Timberlands Ltd), which holds a forestry licence over the land.

-New Zealand State Highway 38, from Wai-O-Tapu to Murupara crosses the forest.